braindef/word-stats/readme.txt

 = Why the readability index column doesn't show any value? =

-The values are cached when once the post is saved.
+The values are cached once the post is saved.
 I'll add in the future an option to recalculate all posts.

 = Why the live counters seem to lag? =